tassyk/security/Security-Tools.md

 - [RegistryChangesView](https://www.nirsoft.net/utils/registry_changes_view.html) :  NirSoft's tool that allows you to take a snapshot of Windows Registry and later compare it with another Registry snapshots
 - [Oledump](https://blog.didierstevens.com/programs/oledump-py/) : Didier Stevens Suite that parse and anlyse OLE (.doc, .xls, .ppt, ...) files
 - [pdf-parser](https://github.com/DidierStevens/DidierStevensSuite) : Didier Stevens Suite that parse and anlyse pdf file
+- [HashMyFiles](https://www.nirsoft.net/utils/hash_my_files.html) : HashMyFiles is small utility that allows you to calculate the MD5 and SHA1 hashes of one or more files in your system
+- [Floss](https://github.com/fireeye/flare-floss) : FireEye Labs Obfuscated String Solver uses advanced static analysis techniques to automatically deobfuscate strings from malware binaries.
+You can use it just like `strings utility`

 ### Hardening